eri-vac/english-for-designers/06-storytelling/index.md

 When I had selected a specific print, it was time to sit down at the computer and continue working.
 I used photoshop exclusively for editing the print, where the work was very fast. it was just editing and adding text.
 So the cover was born.

+Me and music
+Like many other people, I have loved music since I was a child.
+The first recognition of sounds begins at an early age.
+First dance to a given rhythm in kindergarten.
+Listening to pop music in the garden with the family on a summer evening.

+Music helped me a lot, especially when I was a teenager.
+This is the time when a person searches for himself and also searches for music, without the influence of parents and family.
+He makes up his mind about what his friends and peers are listening to.
+Even my development was a bit wild.
+It started with pop, then came Czech rap and dubstep.
+It became trap music until I somehow got to my beloved alternative rock, which I still enjoy listening to today.
+Those were difficult times for me when I was looking for myself and this music was always with me.

+It was there for me when I had a stupid argument with my mom and even when I was driving for the first time.
+At all important milestones.
+It's great how creative they can be on the packaging.

    *my storytelling is in process*